 Spring

-In spring, the tree bursts with a profusion of delicate, snow-white blossoms that gracefully drape its branches.
+In the late spring, the tree bursts with a profusion of delicate, snow-white blossoms that gracefully drape its branches.
 The flowers have a sweet floral smell that attracts pollinators.

 Image by F. D. Richards